reflectoring/reflectoring.github.io/_posts/hacks/2017-04-14-How to sign.md

 * the digital algorithm
 * possibly the signed data itself.

 It is also possible to create several signatures for the data and put them in the same container.
-That means several signer can sign a data and send all their signatures in the same container.
+That means several signers can sign the data and send all their signatures in the same container.
 The code to verify a *CMSSignedData* (again JavaDoc of BouncyCastle):